 The participant will join a cohort of new teachers in clinical practice, a combination of professional education activities and planned support within each participant's own school:

-(2) The participant is required to attend five professional development seminars.
-The first seminar is scheduled on a Friday early in September.
+- The participant is required to attend five professional development seminars.
+The first seminar is scheduled on Friday, August 28, 2015.
 Two seminars are scheduled before the middle of December.
 Two seminars are scheduled for second semester.

 The participant will earn university credit for EDUC 492 Clinical Practice (student teaching) and for EDUC 250 Introduction to Education.
 The participant may take courses on a campus or through Valley City State University's distance education to fulfill his/her individual degree plan.